 Blood pressure is measured routinely at prenatal visits.

 Usually if severe hypertension occurs for the first time in pregnant women, doctors do tests to rule out other causes of hypertension.

-Avoidance of certain antihypertensive drugs
+Avoidance of certain antihypertensive medications

 For very high blood pressure (180/110 mm Hg or higher), women are evaluated immediately because risk of complications for women and/or the fetus is high.
-If women wish to continue the pregnancy despite the risk, they often require several antihypertensive drugs.
+If women wish to continue the pregnancy despite the risk, they often require several antihypertensive medications.
 They may be hospitalized toward the end of the pregnancy.
 If their condition worsens, doctors may recommend ending the pregnancy.